Hiromu-USHIHARA/2dLiquidCrystal/README.md

 ## Order Parameter

-To quantify the degree of orientational ordering in the system, we calculate the **nematic order parameter** $ S $.
+To quantify the degree of orientational ordering in the system, we calculate the **nematic order parameter** $S$.
 Unlike polar order, nematic order does not distinguish between a molecule pointing in direction $\theta$ and one pointing in direction $\theta + \pi$.
 Therefore, the order parameter is defined using $2\theta$:

 $$
 S = \sqrt{\langle \cos(2\theta) \rangle^2 + \langle \sin(2\theta) \rangle^2}